 Montoya says that driving here is the realization of a childhood dream:

 "Driving in two of the most know circuit of the world, such as Indianapolis and Monte-Carlo".

 Coulthard won the 2000 Monaco Gran Prix.
-The McLaren driver is philosophizing that some drivers will be mentally be challenged by this track ("Villeneuve always has some troubles here") and the security of this layout:
+The McLaren driver is philosophizing that some drivers will be mentally be challenged by this track ("Villeneuve always has some troubles here") and the security of it:

-Alesi has the will to fight for top position.
-This is a year that so far has taken a turn for the worse so far, as it was the case in 2000.
-The Prost driver ends FP2 in a remarkable 8th, behind the top teams, driving for Prost.
+It is clear that Alesi still wants to fight for the top positions.
+This is a year that has taken a turn for the worse so far, as it was the case in 2000.
+The Prost driver ends FP2 in a remarkable 8th, behind the top teams.
 This means double.
-The French mark, for which Jean signed up for, is going through a tough period.
-For Monaco, the team has made a number of aerodynamic and suspension modifications have been made which, looking at the first approach in free-practice, allowed for a big leap forward:
+The French mark is going through a tough period.
+The Prost team has made a number of aerodynamic and suspension modifications for this race.
+Looking at the first free-practice session, it seems that the car has made a big leap forward:

-"Alain Prost knows exactly what is going on and is working to turn around this situation.
+"Alain Prost knows exactly what is going on and is working to turn this situation around.
 He is suffering with me, Burti and the other members of the team.
 This is a Formula 1 in which it is becoming even more difficult to catch up, since the others are also taking steps forward at every race.
 We have a good structure, Henri Durand is an excellent aerodynamic guy, we will emerge from the crisis sooner or later.
 This is our best free practice so far this season and this is a very encouraging sign.
 I hope this will also bring our first good result at the end of the weekend".